Position Title:F&B Manager

 Handle customer concerns/problems.

-Alertness, ingenuity, creativity, concentration, judgement, reasoning, initiative, aesthetic sense and patience are necessary mental abilities.
+Alertness, ingenuity, creativity, concentration, judgment, reasoning, initiative, aesthetic sense, and patience are all necessary mental abilities.
 Speaking and writing ability as well as visual, auditory, tactile and olfactory, and tasting discrimination necessary.

-Education or Formal Training: High School diploma or GED .
-Food Service formal supervision training or on the job equivalent.
+Education or Formal Training: High School diploma or GED.

 Material and Equipment Directly Used:

-Indoor/outdoor restaurant environment.
-70% of the work day is spent walking.
+Indoor restaurant environment.
+75% of the work day is spent walking.
+100% of the work day is spent standing.

 Frequently climbing, balancing, stooping, reaching, and handling objects.
 Some outdoor work is required depending on the weather.
 Heavy lifting, pushing or pulling of objects up to 300 pounds occasionally.
 Frequently lifting and carrying objects up to 65 pounds.